mdlarson77/hello-world/README.md

 Howdy -
 mdlarson here.
 I prefer mescal to tequilla, and tacos to buritos.
-Burritos are not as much fun to eat because they have no crunch.
+Burritos are not as much fun to eat; they have no crunch.